 Where can I find updated information on travel alerts and warnings?

 Northwestern's Office of Global Safety and Security regularly reviews global safety and security information and lists emergency messages to provide updates for Northwestern staff, students and faculty planning to travel abroad.
 The U.S. Department of State also maintains a list of travel alerts and warnings for travelers to review before going abroad.

 Am I required to register my international trip?

 Before departure, Northwestern undergraduate students are required to register their trip on the U.S. Department of State's Smart Traveler Enrollment Program website.
 Undergraduate students are also required to register their trip in Northwestern's International Travel Registry.
 Please see the Office of Global Safety and Security's pre-departure requirements page for further steps.

 Northwestern does not regulate the international travel of its faculty or staff.
 Please visit the faculty and staff travel policies section on the Office of Global Safety and Security's website for more information.

 Am I required to obtain a visa before traveling internationally?

 Students: Students who plan to study abroad should ask their Northwestern program advisor about visa requirements for their respective country.

-Faculty and Staff: Northwestern faculty and staff who plan to go abroad, should refer to http://www.embassy.org/ for information about visa requirements for their destination of travel.
+Faculty and Staff: Northwestern faculty and staff who plan to go abroad, should visit the U.S. Department of State's country information listing for information about visa requirements for their destination of travel.

 What do I need to know about travel safety and security before going abroad?